eclipse-archived/codewind-docs/docs/_documentations/mdt-che-installinfo.md

 ---

 # Installing Codewind for Eclipse Che
+Install Che to use with Codewind or use Codewind with an existing Che installation.

 ### Prerequisites
 1. Set up PersistentVolumes (PVs) that support both `ReadWriteOnce` (RWO) and `ReadWriteMany` (RWX) access modes and have a minimum of 1 Gi storage.